EMendesS/public/README.md

 Note above that the combination of 0805 capacitors **does not change the inductive characteristic** of the set: using only one of these 0805 capacitors the curve in the **inductive region** would remain unchanged.
 In the figure to the side, associating capacitors of different sizes - 0805, 0603 and 0402 - we obtain a resulting inductive characteristic that covers a larger frequency band, shown in yellow.

-[Nesse vídeo](https://youtu.be/icAZlvpiJCo?t=2463), note the recommendation to place the vias between the pads and the decoupling capacitor in the case of a 4-layer-board.
+[in this video](https://youtu.be/icAZlvpiJCo?t=2463), note the recommendation to place the vias between the pads and the decoupling capacitor in the case of a 4-layer-board.

 |!["Capacitor Placing"](https://github.com/EMendesS/Morpheus-V9/blob/MorpheusV9/Images/Capacitor%20placing.JPG)|
 |:--:|
 | *Fig. 1: Capacitor placing* |